-If you have any concerns about the state of your vision, and you live in or around the communities of Fort McMurray, Drayton Valley, or Leduc, The Eye Centre encourages you to book an appointment for a checkup.
+If you have any concerns about the state of your vision, and you live in or around the communities of Fort McMurray, Drayton Valley, Leduc, and Prince Albert, The Eye Centre encourages you to book an appointment for a checkup.
 If you have general questions about how our range of services can improve the quality of your vision, click on the FAQ categories on this page.
 Feel free to contact our clinics with any follow-up questions you may have.

 Do you provide direct billing?

 Yes.
 The following is a list of the insurance providers we work with.

 Medavie Blue Cross